 17a ""Mohammed" was Allah's prophet (the Koran).
 Poor ol' Allah got dealt a "short hand" when it came to picking "prophets."
 He must have been pretty stupid to pick an epileptic, fornicating polygamist who was unable (in more than fifty years) to make one historical prophecy to anyone that he didn't borrow from the Old Testament.
 Jesus Christ makes more than fifty historical prophecies in ten chapters.
-The Koran was unable to record one in 114 chapters (Peter Ruckman, Bible Believer's Commentary on John, page 302)."
+The Koran was unable to record one in 114 chapters."101